UmberBn/react-dialogue-component/README.md

  ```bash
  cd react-dialogue-component
 ```
-3. install the dependencies using yarn or npm
+3. Install the dependencies using yarn or npm

  ```bash
  yarn
  or
  npm install
 ```
-4. run the tests script using yarn or npm.
+4. Run the tests script using yarn or npm.

 ```bash
  yarn test
  or